Melania Trump Wrote Anonymous ‘New York Times’ Editorial, Suggests ‘Long Island Herald’

 “I think someone she trusts helped her write it in a clear, plain-spoken way.”

 Kreiss also points out that the president, for his part, has declared the writing of the op-ed piece “treasonous.”
-If Melania did in fact write the piece, that puts her in a rather awkward position indeed.
+If Melania did, in fact, write the piece, that puts her in a rather awkward position indeed.

 “I don’t know about you, but I think that if he finds out it was Melania, he could go all Henry VIII on us.”